illumiolabs/illumio-guard-duty-shield/INSTALL.md

 # Install instructions for Illumio Guard Duty Shield
 Illumio has provided two deployment methods, either as a container using the included Dockerfile, or as a .zip file.
-These instructions are intended for a Unix-type system, such as Linux or MacOS.
+These instructions are intended for a Unix-type system, such as Linux or macOS.

 ## Docker Container
 These instructions require that [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git),